sverweij/dependency-cruiser/doc/rules-reference.md

 code, so if you want e.g. a build to stop when there's a rule
 violated: use that.

-The other values you can use are `info` and `warn`.
+The other values you can use are `info`, `warn` and `ignore`.
 If you leave it out dependency-cruiser will assume it to be `warn`.

+With the severity set to `ignore` dependency-cruiser will not check the rule at all.
+This can be useful if you want to temporarily disable a rule or disable a rule you inherited from a rule set you extended.

 ## Conditions
 ### `path`